 – Electrical Survey

 Nearly every survey will ‘red flag’ or highlight the electrics of a property as an area requiring investigation, as the surveyor is not likely to also be a qualified electrical engineer and therefore cannot professionally comment on this area.
-Should you wish to carry out an electrical survey, OASiS can organise this for you from approximately £150 + VAT, depending on the size of the property.
+Should you wish to carry out an electrical survey, OASiS can organise this for you.

 – Central Heating Survey

 As with electrical issues, a survey will nearly always exclude this area.
 In some cases, if the property you are buying has had a recent boiler change or if the property has been recently rented out, then some form of professional certification may exist.
 Otherwise, OASiS can arrange for a Heating Engineer to attend; however they will not be allowed to physically investigate the system beyond a visual inspection for fear of creating a potential legal conflict in the event that damage is caused.
 The cost depends on the size of the property.

 Another common area which frequently comes up in surveys, particularly in older properties, is damp.
 The age of the property you are buying will be a particular factor in the likelihood of damp, due to the type of damp proof course (DPC) in place.
 Surrounding ground conditions and the provision for the dispersal of rainwater will also play a part, and are also worth investigating.